werebus/dotfiles/README.md

 I rely on a set of tools for irb called '[irbtools][5]' which are packaged up in a meta-gem -- install it with `gem install irbtools`.

-Miscelaneous scripts
+Miscellaneous scripts
 --------------------
 In the `~/.bin` directory

 * The mvim wrapper script
 * [Resty][6]
-* A little script to print out a visual direectory tree
+* A little script to print out a visual directory tree

 Other stuff
 -----------
 * Basic gemrc and rdebugrc files
-* Sensible git ang hg configs and global ignore files
+* Sensible git and hg configs and global ignore files
 * An inputrc with the [magic space][7]

 [1]: https://github.com/ryanb/dotfiles